Teacher Quality and Retention Program (TQRP)

 Learn More

-• Pre-Service Fellows have the opportunity to receive coaching and feedback as they walk through the process of developing and teaching a lesson from start to finish.
+• Pre-service fellows have the opportunity to receive coaching and feedback as they walk through the process of developing and teaching a lesson from start to finish.

-• Fellows participate in thought-provoking, interactive sessions to learn how to educate the whole child in an engaging, rigorous, culturally responsive, and trauma-informed manner.
+• Fellows participate in thought-provoking, interactive sessions to learn how to educate the whole child in an engaging, rigorous, culturally responsive and trauma-informed manner.

 The goal of TQRP is to recruit, support and retain the next generation of leaders from HBCUs to teach students in underserved urban and rural communities.
 All education majors are welcome to apply.
 In addition, to meet the growing need for science and math teachers in secondary schools, STEM majors in their junior or senior year are strongly encouraged to apply.
 TQRP is a 5-year, year-round professional development opportunity.